tingjun-yang/challenge/README.md

 Can any continuous-time stochastic-volatility model, using no more than three free parameters, reproduce what may be the most **clear-cut empirical property of variance**, namely the parabolic relationship known as **q-variance**?

-Q-variance states that, for a sufficiently large data set of stock prices, variance is well-approximated by the equation
+This states that, for a sufficiently large data set of stock prices, variance is well-approximated by the equation

 $\sigma^2(z) = \sigma_0^2 + \frac{(z-z_0)^2}{2}$

 where $z = x/\sqrt{T}$, and $x$ is the log price change over a period $T$, adjusted for drift (the parameter $z_0$ accounts for small asymmetries).
 The figure above illustrates q-variance for stocks from the S&P 500, and periods $T$ of 1-26 weeks.
 Blue points are variance vs $z$ for individual periods, blue line is average variance as a function of $z$, red line is the q-variance curve.
-Read the [Q-Variance Wilmott paper](Q-Variance_Wilmott_July2025.pdf) for more details and examples.

-Q-variance is not an obscure phenomenon, it is a basic property of volatility, which affects everything from option pricing to how we measure and talk about volatility.
+Q-variance affects everything from option pricing to how we measure and talk about volatility.
 Modelling volatility without it is like modelling the arc of a cannonball, not as a parabola, but as a straight line plus noise (not recommended).
+Read the [Q-Variance Wilmott paper](Q-Variance_Wilmott_July2025.pdf) for more details and examples.

 To take part in the challenge, use your model to produce a long time series of simulated price data, and score it as described below.